CrumrineCoder/bardicinspirationnext/README.md

 * Search By Tag (Maybe we can do something where we pull all tags, and the AI can suggest a few tags based on what the user wrote?)
     * AI suggested tags for a song
 * Copy link
+* Get BPM of songs from a library?